People Pleasing in the Workplace: The Why and Its Consequences

 Fighting People Pleasing

-The crux of the matter: yes, people-pleasing can be a serious issue in organizations and workplace cultures—and it’s worth addressing.
+The crux of the matter: yes, people-pleasing can be a serious issue in organisations and workplace cultures—and it’s worth addressing.
 Here are some key tips and strategies from Hayley Magee:

 • Self-Reflection: People pleasers tend to adapt to their environment rather than vice versa—a good starting point!